puppeteer/puppeteer/docs/api.md

 - `enabled` <[boolean]>
 - returns: <[Promise]>

 Enables the Input.drag methods.
-This provides the capability to cpature drag events emitted on the page, which can then be used to simulate drag-and-drop.
+This provides the capability to capture drag events emitted on the page, which can then be used to simulate drag-and-drop.

 #### page.setExtraHTTPHeaders(headers)